-I walked the St Cuthbert’s Way at the beginning of April when the weather was still unpredictable.
+I walked the St Cuthbert’s Way at the beginning of April when the weather was still quite unpredictable.
 It is a 63 mile / 100km walk from Melrose in the Scottish borders to Holy Island (Lindisfarne) off the Northumberland coast.

 - Melrose to Jedfoot 15 miles / 24 km